 Until now, staff and patients have been asked to mask before entering the facility and wash their hands immediately.
 Masks have been required to be worn by all patients and staff except while seated at the kitchen table for meals.
 As of now, staff and patients who are fully-vaccinated and free of any symptoms of illness may remove their masks in program.

-During daily weights/ check-ins, patient temperatures will be taken.
+During daily weights/ check-ins, patient temperatures will continue to be taken.
 Any elevated temperature or other signs of illness will result in the patient being sent home from program.

 No visitors will be allowed until further notice except for food deliveries to the front lobby.

 Hand sanitizer is available in every room.

 We are following food safety protocols as advised by the Academy of Nutrition and Dietetics.

 Patients continue to bring their own blankets (if they choose) and must take them home to be washed weekly.
 They may bring in their own markers, journal, stress balls, etc to avoid sharing these items.

-We have doubled our cleaning service and sanitize high traffic spots daily.
+We will continue our frequent cleaning service and sanitize high traffic spots daily.

 Any patients or staff members who are sick should stay home and recuperate and must meet DOH guidelines before returning to program.
 If a patient or staff member starts to feel ill during the program day, they will be immediately isolated until arrangements can be made to either go home or seek medical attention.